LyonsZhang/CINEMA-Group/content/event/example/index.md

   postcode: '94305'
   country: United States

-summary: Ming Wang and Liangliang Zhang Announce the Official Launch of Their Biostatistical Research Group
+summary: Ming Wang, Lijun Zhang,  Liangliang Zhang Announce the Official Launch of Their Biostatistical Research Group
 abstract: 'We are established!'

 # Talk start and end times.